joshnieuwstad/specno-dev-event/Question1/README.md

 ## Thoughts and Processes

-Step 1: check for divisibility by 3 AND 5.
+Step 1: check for divisibility by 3 && 5.
+If so, append 'FizzBuzz'.
-Step 2: check for divisibility by either 3 OR 5.
+Step 2: check for divisibility by 3 only.
+If so, append 'Fizz'.
+Step 3: check for divisibility by 5 only.
+If so, append 'Buzz'.
-Step 3: else append to the output array as a string.
+Step 4: If none of the above conditions are met, append to the number to the ouptut array as a string.